BrenoFariasdaSilva/University/Distributed Systems/Activity 02 - UDP Socket Programming/Peer-to-Peer Chat/README.md

     ```bash
     make
     ```
+    It will ask for a nickname, type whatever you want and press enter.
+    Then, it will ask if you wanna act as a "server" or a "client", type client and press enter.
 * On the second terminal, type:
     ```bash
     make
     ```
+    It will ask for a nickname, type whatever you want, but try not to have duplicated nicknames, and press enter.
+    Then, it will ask if you wanna act as a "server" or a "client", type server and press enter.
 * On any of the terminals, type:
     ```bash
     Hello, how are you?